SolaceHarmony/ZLib.kotlin/README.md

 - **API compatible:** Designed to be familiar to users of zlib, zlib.net, or zlib.managed.
 - **Fast and lightweight:** Efficient, battle-tested algorithms for compression and decompression.
 - **Zero dependencies:** No need for external libraries or system zlib installs.
+- **Command-line tool:** Includes a simple CLI tool for file compression and decompression.
 - **Actively maintained:** Open to improvements and contributions.

 ---